Easy Green Cabbage Kimchi Recipe

-Green cabbage kimchi is a great solution to replace a traditional cabbage kimchi.
-The crispness and sweetness of regular cabbage makes a delicious kimchi to enjoy.
-It’s perfect for a kimchi beginner.
+Green cabbage kimchi is a great solution to replace your traditional cabbage kimchi.
+The crunchy sweetness of regular green cabbage makes a truly delicious kimchi.

-If you like kimchi, but don’t have an access to napa cabbage, try using regular cabbage to make this green cabbage kimchi instead.
-It’s another easy and simple kimchi that maintains crispness even after the fermentation.
+If you like kimchi, but don’t have an access to napa cabbage, try using common green cabbage to make this green cabbage kimchi (yangbaechu kimchi, 양배추 김치) instead.
+It’s one of the easy and simple Korean kimchi recipes that maintains crispness even after the fermentation.

 I spent nearly one month in U.S and came back home in Buenos Aires just a few days ago.
 Summer fun was gone and the cold winter was waiting in the southern hemisphere.
 After a long journey, I was craving my comfort food.
 Yes, Korean food!